geobtaa/metadata/docs/lifecycle.md

 This stage involves batch processing of the records, including harvesting, transformations, crosswalking information.
 This stage is carried out by the Metadata Coordinator, who may contact Team members for assistance.

 Regardless of the method used for acquiring the metadata, it is always transformed into a spreadsheet for editing.
-These spreadsheets are uploaded to GEOMG Metadata Editor.
+These spreadsheets are uploaded to GBL Admin Metadata Editor.

 Because of the variety of platforms and standards, this process can take many forms.
 The Metadata Coordinator will contact Team members if they need to supply metadata directly.